orthanc-mirrors/orthanc-book/Sphinx/source/users/support.rst

   tools <https://www.dcm4che.org/>`__, or Python scripts.
 * In the case of DICOM networking problems, the logs from the remote modality.
-* If applicable, a screenshot is worth a thousands word.
+* If applicable, a screenshot is worth a thousand words.
 * If you report a crash, if applicable, a :ref:`core file <crash>`.

 All this information is mandatory, as it allows other members of the